How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

 The thing to remember with this gnat-killing method is that it works best if you’re proactively sprinkling the cinnamon powder wherever there’s moist soil or gnats are being seen.

-If you use too much at once, your plants might have a tough time absorbing water until the gnat killer wears off, so be careful!
+If you use too much at once, your plants might have difficulty absorbing water until the gnat killer wears off, so be careful!

 Neem oil is known to kill off gnats, and it also has a nice side-effect of repelling other gnat species from settling in your succulent soil!

-This stuff will get rid of gnats while leaving the beneficial bacteria intact, so you should still be able to use this method even if you have root rot or fungus gnats.
+This stuff will eliminate gnats while leaving the beneficial bacteria intact, so you should still be able to use this method even if you have root rot or fungus gnats.

-This gnat-killing method is pretty simple, take some dish soap (the cheaper, the better) and mix it with some water.
+This gnat-killing method is simple: take some dish soap (the cheaper, the better) and mix it with water.

 Don’t worry about diluting too much because gnats can handle a bit of harshness!
-Just make sure to spray this mixture wherever there’s moist soil or gnats are being seen.
+Just spray this mixture wherever moist soil or gnats are being seen.

 Fungus gnats are a common problem for succulent owners.
 They can be extremely annoying, but fortunately, they’re easy to prevent!

-The gnats thrive in moist soil, so the most important thing is to ensure your succulents are never too wet.
+The gnats thrive in moist soil, so ensuring your succulents are never too wet is the most important thing.

 We recommend using a soil with excellent drainage and ensuring that water does not accumulate on top of the soil after watering your plant!

-You may also want to avoid water from above or mist succulents since gnats are attracted to the water droplets that form on leaves after you’ve watered your plants.
+You may also want to avoid water from above or mist succulents since gnats are attracted to the water droplets on leaves after you’ve watered your plants.

 Don’t overwater your succulents with a poorly draining soil mix.
 Water sparingly, allowing the top of the soil mixture to dry out before watering again.

-It’s also helpful to replace old or bad/moldy soil from time to time through repotting into fresh new organic quality soils.
+It’s also helpful to replace old or bad/moldy soil from time to time by repotting it into fresh, new, organic quality soil.

 When repotting succulents, always use fresh potting soil that has perlite or sand added to it.

-It is also essential to remove all debris around your plant.
-Gnats like to lay their eggs in dead plant matter.
-You will want to ensure that all of the gnat’s breeding ground is removed.
+It is also essential to remove all debris around your plant—gnats like to lay their eggs in dead plant matter.
+You will want to ensure that all of the gnats’ breeding grounds are removed.

-Don’t let gnats breed anywhere around your succulent by removing all debris and dead matter regularly.
+Don’t let gnats breed anywhere around your succulent by regularly removing debris and dead matter.

 Keeping your succulent plant out of regularly wet areas can also prevent gnats from breeding in these areas.